Monthly Archives: June 2019

 The lighthouse is not open to the public, and few boats go out due to its remote location in the middle of the Long Island Sound.
 Presently, there are no public boat tours out to this remote lighthouse.

-The lighthouse can also be seen from a distance from the Port Jefferson-Bridgeport Ferry.
+The lighthouse can also be seen from the Port Jefferson-Bridgeport Ferry.

 The Rise and Demise of the Largest Sailing Ships